Welcome to Geeky PT,

 About Me

-As for why physical therapy over other options; I feel like we are the best fit for each other.
+As for why physical therapy over other options; I feel like we’re the best fit for each other.
 I’m blessed with the ability to think critically and creatively, I love working with my hands, anatomy and physiology are fascinating to me, and I find it difficult to sit still for a desk job.
 Your body serves you for your entire life.
 I want to help you get the best use out of it.

-If you’re finding yourself wanting to give up, I hope you learn to rest then move on and that that is not the same as quitting.
+If you’re finding yourself wanting to give up, I hope you learn to rest, then move on, and that that is not the same as quitting.